2019 Nobel Prize in Chemistry :

 With Goodenough’s breakthrough that doubled the potential, Akira Yoshino with rigorous researching used petroleum coke, a carbon material than can more efficiently intercalate lithium ions instead of using reactive lithium in the anode and in 1985 he created the 1st ever commercially viable Li-ion battery.

 The outcome was a portable, lightweight, hard-wearing battery that could be charged 100’s of times before it’s performance is completely degraded.
 By taming the reactive element the advantage of the Lithium-ion battery is that it can be handled to make Li-ions travel in a controlled manner.

-The commercial introduction of Lithium-ion batteries in 1991 has revolutionized the lives of humankind and laid a firm foundation for a rechargeable fossil fuel-free society and wireless generation.
+The commercial introduction of Lithium-ion batteries in 1991 is definitely worthy of the 2019 Nobel Prize as it has revolutionized the lives of humankind and laid a firm foundation for a rechargeable fossil fuel-free society and wireless generation.

 It serves a greater benefit in making our planet greener by putting a lid on fossil fuel usage completely.